 This was founded in 1921 by a bequest from Edward Henry Weir.
 It is awarded to the student in each year who shall have shown merit.
-The current value is about €101 for each prizewinner.

 Theological Institute Quality Statement

 CITI's commitment to quality complies with the Qualifications and Quality Assurance Act 2012.
 The Institute has a relationship with the University of Dublin governed by a Memorandum of Understanding.
 This partnership sets the parameters of CITI's commitment to academic standards and the quality of its students' learning experiences.
 The Institute seeks to engage proactively with sister colleges across the Anglican Communion and to be informed by best practice in other traditions both locally and internationally.
 This policy on quality has the following aims: